electron/get/readme.md

 ELECTRON_CUSTOM_DIR="our/internal/filePath"
 ```

-You can set these variables in `.npmrc` as well, with lower-case name
+You can set ELECTRON_MIRROR in `.npmrc` as well, using the lowercase name:

 ```plain
 electron_mirror=https://10.1.2.105/